 Lynn’s Commonwealth Games story

-The 2014 Commonwealth Games were a resounding success for this year’s host nation, with Scotland coming fourth in the medal table.
+The 2014 Commonwealth Games were a resounding success for the host nation, with Scotland coming fourth in the medal table.
 But for one woman from the Scottish Borders, the Games’ spirit was just as important as the range of sporting talent.

 Her love of badminton helped former PE teacher Lynn Young cope with a diagnosis of coronary heart disease just before her 40th birthday.
 While Lynn was understandably devastated by the news, coaching badminton gave her a new lease of life.

-This newfound ‘life’s too short’ attitude pushed Lynn to volunteer at this year’s Games, where she was assigned as team leader for the court moppers (also known as court attendants).
+This newfound ‘life’s too short’ attitude pushed Lynn to volunteer at the Games, where she was assigned as team leader for the court moppers (also known as court attendants).
 It would be Lynn’s third time witnessing a Scotland-based Games and she was determined to make the most of it.

 We have to recommend volunteering, because you learn so many skills, meet so many new people.